Same-sex marriage in Australia: Background and summary

-On 9 August 2017, the Government directed the Australian Statistician to conduct a survey of all enrolled voters to measure support for same-sex marriage.
+On 9 August 2017, the government directed the Australian Statistician to conduct a survey of all enrolled voters to measure support for same-sex marriage.
 The direction was given to bypass the need for the Parliament to approve a plebiscite.
 The direction was legally challenged, but was upheld by the High Court.
 The survey was held between 12 September and 7 November 2017 and returned a 61.6% vote in favour of same-sex marriage.
-The Government responded by confirming it will facilitate the passage of a private member's bill legalising same-sex marriage before the end of the year.
+The government responded by confirming it would facilitate the passage of a private member's bill legalising same-sex marriage before the end of the year.

 The Marriage Amendment (Definition and Religious Freedoms) Act 2017 was introduced by openly gay Liberal Party backbencher, Senator Dean Smith.
-The bill amended Section 5 of the Marriage Act to define marriage in Australia as the union of "2 people".
+The bill amended section 5 of the Marriage Act to define marriage in Australia as the union of "2 people".
 It also removed the ban on overseas same-sex marriages being recognised in Australia, including ones that occurred before the law change.
 Additionally, the bill included protections for religious celebrants, ministers of religion and bodies established for a religious purpose, to not be obligated to perform or provide services and facilities to marriages they object to.
-The bill passed the Senate by 43 votes to 12 on 29 November 2017 and passed the House of Representatives on 7 December 2017 by a vote of 131 to 4; there were 11 abstentions.
+The bill passed the Senate by 43 votes to 12 on 29 November 2017 and passed the House of Representatives on 7 December 2017 by a vote of 128 to 4 with 15 abstentions.
 The bill received royal assent on 8 December 2017 and went into effect the following day.
-Same-sex marriages lawfully entered into overseas automatically became recognised from that date, and the first weddings after the normal one-month waiting period occurred from 9 January 2018.
-Several same-sex couples successfully applied for an exemption from the one-month waiting period, and the first legal same-sex wedding under Australian law was held on 15 December 2017, with further weddings taking place the following day.
+Same-sex marriages lawfully entered into overseas automatically became recognised from that date, and the first weddings after the normal one-month waiting period occurred on 9 January 2018.
+Several same-sex couples successfully applied for an exemption from the one-month waiting period, and the first legal same-sex wedding under Australian law was held on 15 December 2017 for Jill Kindt and Jo Grant in the Sunshine Coast, with further weddings taking place the following day.